 Learn how to become a certified bank compliance officer.
 Research the education requirements, training information and experience you will need to start a career in banking compliance.

-Education Requirements to Become a Certified Bank Compliance Officer
+Do I Want to Be a Certified Bank Compliance Officer?

 The following table describes the core requirements for a career as a certified bank compliance officer.

 |Degree Field(s)||Varies; studies should include coursework in accounting, finance or a related field*|